 CDC studies show that even modest weight loss and exercise can prevent or delay the onset of type 2 diabetes.

-If you have a higher than normal weight (a BMI of over 25), then a weight loss of 5-7% of your body weight is advised.
+If you have a higher than normal weight (a BMI of over 25), you will be advised to lose 5-7% of your body weight.
 You are also advised to include 150 minutes a week of physical activity.

 How does exercise work to lower overall blood sugar?

-Exercise plays a large role in maintaining ideal blood sugar levels, and lowering glucose levels, for those who are at risk.
+Exercise helps maintain ideal blood sugar levels and lowers glucose levels for those who are at risk.

 Regular physical activity can reduce insulin resistance, and help the insulin work more effectively.